user interface to the TELNET† protocol

 ous terminal input (in the case of quit and intr).

-While connected to a remote host, telnet command mode may be entered by typing the telnet escape
+While connected to a remote host, command mode may be entered by typing the telnet escape

 character (initially ^]).
-When in command mode, the normal terminal editing conventions are available.
+In command mode, the normal terminal editing conventions are available.

 Only enough of each command to uniquely identify it need